tisuela/CourseCake/docs/Scrapers.md

 title: Scrapers
 ---
 # Scrapers
-CourseCake is sliced (haha get it?) into three parts -- a standalone scraper package `coursecake.scrapers`, a database package `coursecake.database` to store and query what was scraped and a web app package `coursecake.fastapi_app` to make the two former packages accessible on the web.
+CourseCake is sliced (haha get it?) into three parts -- a standalone scraper package `scrapers`, a database package `database` to store and query what was scraped and a web app package `fastapi_app` to make the two former packages accessible on the web.

-This section will cover the usability of the standalone scraper package `coursecake.scrapers`.
+This section will cover the usability of the standalone scraper package `scrapers`.

 ## Quickstart
 Here's a simple script to get a dictionary of all a university's courses for a specific term (only UC Irvine supported right now).
 Each course's course code is a key to the course information in this dictionary.